Cryptanalysis of the Enigma: Crib-based decryption

 Most of the Polish success had relied on the repetition within the indicator.
 But as soon as Turing moved to Bletchley Park—where he initially joined Dilly Knox in the research section—he set about seeking methods that did not rely on this weakness, as they correctly anticipated that the German Army and Air Force might follow the German Navy in improving their indicator system.

 The Poles had used an early form of crib-based decryption in the days when only six leads were used on the plugboard.
 The technique became known as the Forty Weepy Weepy method for the following reason.
 When a message was a continuation of a previous one, the plaintext would start with FORT (from Fortsetzung, meaning "continuation") followed by the time of the first message given twice bracketed by the letter Y. At this time numerals were represented by the letters on the top row of the Enigma keyboard.
 So, "continuation of message sent at 2330" was represented as FORTYWEEPYYWEEPY.

 Cribs were fundamental to the British approach to solving Enigma keys, but guessing the plaintext for a message was a highly skilled business.
 So in 1940 Stuart Milner-Barry set up a special Crib Room in Hut 8.

-Foremost amongst the knowledge needed for identifying cribs was the text of previous decrypts.
-Bletchley Park maintained detailed indexes of message preambles, of every person, of every ship, of every unit, of every weapon, of every technical term and of repeated phrases such as forms of address and other German military jargon.
+Foremost among the knowledge needed for identifying cribs was the text of previous decrypts.
+Bletchley Park maintained detailed indexes of message preambles, of every person, of every ship, of every unit, of every weapon, of every technical term, and of repeated phrases such as forms of address and other German military jargon.
 For each message the traffic analysis recorded the radio frequency, the date and time of intercept, and the preamble—which contained the network-identifying discriminant, the time of origin of the message, the callsign of the originating and receiving stations, and the indicator setting.
 This allowed cross referencing of a new message with a previous one.
 Thus, as Derek Taunt, another Cambridge mathematician-cryptanalyst wrote, the truism that "nothing succeeds like success" is particularly apposite here.